gin-gonic/gin/README.md

 	// If `POST`, first checks the `content-type` for `JSON` or `XML`, then uses `Form` (`form-data`).
 	// See more at https://github.com/gin-gonic/gin/blob/master/binding/binding.go#L48
 	// If default value defined, and the Request does not contain the key, the default value will be used.
 Empty value from request overrides that behaviour
-	// If mutliple_default is in front of default, the 'default' value is returned as a slice, the position of mutliple_default is important if c.ShouldBind(&workplace) == nil {
+	// If multiple_default is in front of default, the 'default' value is returned as a slice, the position of multiple_default is important if c.ShouldBind(&workplace) == nil {
                 log.Println(workplace.Employee)
                 log.Println(workplace.Location)